garretchristensen/BestPracticesManual/Manual.md

 or any similar spreadsheet program leaves no record of the changes made to the data, nor any explanation of the reasoning or timing behind any changes.
-Although it may seem easy or quick to do a one-time-only cleaning of data in Excel, or make ‚Äúminor‚Äù changes to get the data into a format readable by a researcher‚Äôs preferred statistical software, unless these changes are written down in excruciating detail, this is not reproducible by other researchers.
+Although it may seem easy or quick to do a one-time-only cleaning of data in Excel, or make "minor" changes to get the data into a format readable by a researcher's preferred statistical software, unless these changes are written down in excruciating detail, this is not reproducible by other researchers.
 It is better to write a code script that imports the raw data, does all necessary changes, with